I/O Expander hardware block

 Output terminal will output an int (0 - 1000) based on analog voltage of I/O pin when requested by sending any message to the corresponding input terminal.

 5 Analog input send change.
-Will output analog value on any change while filtering based on the value of the H (hysteresis) property for that pin.
+Will output analog value on any change while filtering based on the value of the HTx_Hysteresis property for that pin.

 6 Analog input with compare.
 Outputs a ‘1’ on change to above comparison value property.
-Outputs a ‘0’ on change to below comparison value property C for that pin.
+Outputs a ‘0’ on change to below comparison value property HTx_Threshold for that pin.

-7 Analog input, send every x milliseconds based on update rate property R for that pin.
+7 Analog input, send every x milliseconds based on update rate property HTx_Rate for that pin.

-8 Digital input, accumulate duty cycle - Send update every Rx mS.
+8 Digital input, accumulate duty cycle - Send update every HTx_Rate mS.

 Accumulates the amount of high signal during update and sends this as value (currently samples once per mS).